• Skip to primary navigation

 8. Doi Inthanon National Park

-Known as “The Roof of Thailand”, Doi Inthanon National Park is one of Thailand’s best national parks thanks to all the different attractions and activities available to visitors.
-As it’s situated in the country’s north in Chiang Mai Province, the park features a mountainous terrain and is home to the highest mountain in Thailand called Doi Inthanon Mountain.
-Besides the ones from this lofty peak, there are countless breathtaking viewpoints to visit in the park.
-Then there’s the hiking trails, waterfalls, and small villages that showcase another side of Thailand.
+Known as “The Roof of Thailand,” Doi Inthanon National Park is one of Thailand’s best national parks, thanks to all the different attractions and activities available to visitors.
+Situated in the country’s north in Chiang Mai Province, the park features mountainous terrain and is home to Doi Inthanon Mountain, the highest mountain in Thailand.
+The park offers countless breathtaking views, hiking trails, waterfalls, and small villages that showcase another side of Thailand.

 Birdeye view of Ratchaprapha dam Khao sok national park at suratthani,Thailand